gchq/sleeper/docs/usage/export.md

 ### Step 2: Monitor the Export Process

-Once the query is submitted, the system will:
+Once the export query is submitted, the system will:
-1. Automatically split the bulk export query into smaller export tasks for each leaf partition.
+1. Automatically split the Bulk Export Query into smaller export queries for each Leaf Partition.
-2. Add the leaf partition bulk export queries to the SQS queue.
+2. Add the Leaf Partition Bulk Export Queries to the SQS queue `LEAF_PARTITION_BULK_EXPORT_QUEUE_URL`.
 3. The ECS Bulk Export Task Runner will:
-   - Retrieve the leaf partition export tasks from the SQS queue.
+   - Retrieve the Leaf Partition Export Queries from the SQS queue.
-   - Process each task by compacting the data in the specified partition.
+   - Process each query using existing compaction code.
+This will use the compaction code dfined in the table properties.
+Either Java or Datafusion.
    - Save the results to the configured S3 bucket.

-Logs for the export process can be monitored in the Bulk Export ECS cluster task logs.
+Logs for the export process can be monitored in the ECS Bulk Export Cluster task logs.

 ---